MennaReda2005/Hypertension-medical-rag2/README.md

 🧪 Testing

-The system should be evaluated using different question categories.
+The system can be tested using different question categories.

 1. In-Scope Medical Question